5 Simple Event Gamification Tactics for your next Sales Meeting or Customer Event

 (1) More attendees will hang around on your show floor to play the game.

-Tactic #5: Go All-In with Event Gamification
+Tactic #5: Advanced Event Gamification

 Using SocialPoint for example, attendee participation games can be integrated inside any event app.
 And attendees can play at kiosks outside the event app as well.
 This makes it easier for different types of attendees to get engaged and participate in the game, giving you greater engagement overall.
 Plus, you can really get creative with leaderboards, prize wheels, name wheels and other reward and recognition options for players.

 Using this game, you can expect the following: